-- 3. SELECTION FOR ASSIGNMENT TO A NEW SHIFT/NEW WORKWEEK/NEW GEOGRAPHIC AREA - (a) Subject to the operating needs of a Department, as determined by the appointing authority, which may require the assignment (for thirty (30) days or more) of any employee to a different or new shift, workweek, or geographic area, the State will select qualified volunteers first, after which selection shall be in reverse order of (continuous State service) seniority, i.e., the most junior employee(s) will be selected.
-This provision shall not apply to historic types of temporary seasonal assignments. - (b) Subject to the operating needs of a Department, as determined by the appointing authority, which may require the assignment (thirty (30) days or more) of an employee(s) with a special skill or experience, to a different or new shift, workweek or geographic area, the State will select qualified volunteers first, after which selection shall be in reverse order of (continuous State service) seniority, i.e., the most junior employee(s) possessing the special skill or experience which fulfills the Department's needs, will be selected. - (c) The State will give two weeks' prior notice of any such assignment and will try to accommodate those persons who need an extra week to make the move. - (d) The State will give good faith consideration to seniority as a significant element in the reassignment of an employee from one building to another for more than 15 miles within a geographic area. - (e) An employee who demonstrates to the appointing authority personal or family hardship which prevents the acceptance of an involuntary assignment shall be placed directly on the RIF reemployment list as outlined in that RIF Article, except that there shall be no such rights to a vacancy caused by the subsequent involuntary assignment of another employee in the same class in lieu of the involuntary assignment refused.
+3. SELECTION FOR ASSIGNMENT TO A NEW SHIFT/NEW WORKWEEK/NEW GEOGRAPHIC AREA

+- (a) Subject to the operating needs of a Department, as determined by the appointing authority, which may require the assignment (for fifteen (15) days or more) of any employee to a different or new shift, workweek, or geographic area, the State will select qualified volunteers first, after which selection shall be in reverse order of (continuous State service) seniority, i.e., the most junior employee(s) will be selected.
+This provision shall not apply to historic types of temporary seasonal assignments. - (b) Subject to the operating needs of a Department, as determined by the appointing authority, which may require the assignment (fifteen (15) days or more) of an employee(s) with a special skill or experience, to a different or new shift, workweek or geographic area, the State will select qualified volunteers first, after which selection shall be in reverse order of (continuous State service) seniority, i.e., the most junior employee(s) possessing the special skill or experience which fulfills the Department's needs, will be selected. - (c) The State will give two weeks' prior notice of any such assignment to a new shift or new workweek, or four weeks prior notice in the case of an assignment to a new geographic area, and will try to accommodate those persons who need an extra week to make the move.

+- (d) The State will give good-faith consideration to seniority as a significant element in the reassignment of an employee from one building to another for more than 15 miles within a geographic area.
+An employee can petition the appointing authority, and with the approval of the Commissioner of Personnel, the employee may be approved for a hardship RIF (under Section 3,e below), if the reassignment within the geographic area exceeds 15 miles. - (e) An employee who demonstrates to the appointing authority personal or family hardship which prevents the acceptance of an involuntary assignment shall be placed directly on the RIF reemployment list as outlined in that RIF Article, except that there shall be no such rights to a vacancy caused by the subsequent involuntary assignment of another employee in the same class in lieu of the involuntary assignment refused.
 Application for unemployment compensation shall not diminish rights under this paragraph.
 An employee must give notice to the department or agency with reasons for the hardship.
-On acceptance of such notice, the employee will be placed on employment recall list but not have access to the thirty day layoff notice "grace period" outlined in the RIF Article. - (f) Management reserves the right to fix or alter the time frames for rotating shifts, provided, however, that shifts shall remain fixed for at least three months.
+On acceptance of such notice, the employee will be placed on employment re-call list but not have access to the thirty day layoff notice "grace period" outlined in the RIF Article. - (f) Management reserves the right to fix or alter the time frames for rotating shifts, provided, however, that shifts shall remain fixed for at least three (3) months.
 Individual employees may be involuntarily assigned to a different shift outside of the predetermined rotation schedule in accordance with the provision of Section 3, above.
-This paragraph shall not apply during the first twelve months of operation of a new institution.
+This paragraph shall not apply during the first twelve (12) months of operation of a new institution.